As you know, we nerds believe the most memorable experience ever is a Disney vacation with your closest family and friends.

 But when you stay at a Disney-owned park, you’re going to get a lot of perks you normally wouldn’t staying further away from the park.

 First, when you stay at a Disney-owned hotel.
 You’ll most likely not have to walk far to get into the parks.
 In fact, some Disney hotels have a dedicated secret entrances into the parks.
-For example, when you stay the the Grand Californian, you’ll be able to walk directly into California Adventure.
+For example, when you stay the the Grand Californian, you’ll be able to walk directly into California Adventure and try some of the best food in Disneyland California Adventure.

 If you aren’t interested in perks or are planning a last-minute Disney vacation, it may be best to explore other accommodation options.
 Which there are plenty of.
 There are a lot of Disney-approved hotels that work in close relation to Disney.
 Often delivering just as high of standards.